marijnmur/googlecloudshelltutorials/requests_and_limits.md

     args: ["--vm", "1", "--vm-bytes", "150M", "--vm-hang", "1", "--cpu", "1"]
 ```

-The container runs the linux stress tool with setting in the allowed range.
+The container runs the Linux stress tool with setting in the allowed range.
 Check the pods resources to confirm it is running:

 ```bash